asvillela/block-drop/README.md

 # 🎮 Block Drop

 A fully-featured, single-file block puzzle game built with HTML, CSS, and vanilla JavaScript.
-Inspired by classic falling-block games.
+Inspired by classic falling-block games, but with a twist!
+An EARTHQUAKE button scrambles tiles on screen.
 Playable in any browser — no installs, no dependencies.

 🕹️ **[Play it live →](https://YOUR-USERNAME.github.io/block-drop/blockdrop.html)**